OK, today I am going to take a break from doing book summaries to talk about something which has been lingering in my mind for some time now.

-DIY is on the rise anywhere and on anything that even home selling has become popular for DIY projects.
+DIY is on the rise anywhere (see the phenomenal launch of HomePro in IOI City Mall in Putrajaya just last December) and on anything that even home selling has become popular for DIY projects.
 And what’s not to love about FSBO?
 It’s exciting, it’s very fulfilling, it allows you complete and total control over how to sell any property without having to worry about arguing or discussing endlessly about the best way to sell the house, and best of all, you don’t have to worry about commissions.
 That last bit always gets the job done for most homeowners.

 But if it is that awesome and if it saves you tons of money, then why isn’t everyone doing it?
-Well, apart from it gets the real estate professionals out of business, there are 5 other serious reasons not to sell your own home without an agent.
+Well, apart from it gets the real estate professionals out of business, there are at least five other serious reasons not to sell your own home without an agent.

 It takes time.
 And I mean lots of time.
 Selling a house is not just about showing off your home to potential buyers or fixing your front yard to make it look pretty and appealing.
 Selling a house means putting up ads, working on the papers, talking to your lender, talking to inspectors and getting repairs done and a whole lotta waiting.
 And by a lot, I mean a LOT.
 That’s not even the worst part of it.
 Selling your home on your own means always being available to accommodate buyers who want to look at your house.
 If you have a day job, or has a kid who’s at a demanding age, it might not be the best time to sell your house alone.
 I used to sell bungalows (like Mirage On The Lake) and it really took a toll on me.